Mortgage Mistakes to Avoid When Buying a Home

 A mortgage is one of the largest financial responsibilities you’ll acquire throughout your life.
 Despite this, there are still some major mortgage mistakes many people make every day.
 If you’re interested in purchasing a home, you should do your best to avoid these potential pitfalls.

 Your mortgage will be with you for probably the next ten to thirty years, and requires a significant investment of time to negotiate properly.
-When buying a home these are the top 10 mortgage mistakes to avoid in order to have a pleasant home buying experience.
+When buying a home, these are the top mortgage mistakes to avoid to have a pleasant home buying experience.

 Check Your Credit First

 You should always check your credit before you begin your pursuit of a home.
-This is a mortgage mistake that many home buyers can easily avoid but don’t!
+Not checking your credit is a mortgage mistake that many home buyers can easily avoid but don’t!
 You may have issues with your credit that you didn’t expect, such as judgments in another state or late payments on accounts you forgot about.

 Don’t Apply for Any New Credit

 Taking on new debts are one of the biggest mortgage mistakes when buying a home.
 In fact, I have seen a few closings get delayed because of borrowers making a large purchase like a care before their closing!